Measurement of strange baryon production in charged-particle jets in pp and p-Pb collisions with ALICE: Strange hadron yields in charged-particle jets

-where $dN/d\pt$ is the \pt-differential particle production yield, $N_\mathrm{ev}$ is the number of events, $A_\mathrm{acc}$ is the area of the \etaphi acceptance for a given selection.
-The \pt-differential yield of in-jet particles can now be extracted by subtracting the PC selected yield from the JC selected yield.
+where $\mathrm{d}N/\mathrm{d}\pt$ is the \pt-differential particle production yields, $N_\mathrm{ev}$ is the number of events, $A_\mathrm{acc}$ is the area of the \etaphi acceptance for a given selection.
+The \pt-differential yields of in-jet particles can then be extracted by subtracting the PC selected yields from the JC selected yields.

 Figure \ref{fig:YieldRatiospp} shows the baryon-to-meson and baryon-to-baryon ratios for the measured strange particles in \pp collisions.
-For each of these ratios, the UE yield closely follows the inclusive yield.
-For the baryon-to-meson ratios and $\Xi/\lz$, an enhancement is seen in the inclusive and UE yields with respect to the in-jet yield.
+For each of these ratios, the UE yields closely follow the inclusive yields.
+For the baryon-to-meson ratios and $\Xi/\lz$, an enhancement is seen in the inclusive and UE yields with respect to the in-jet yields.
 For the $\Omega/\lz$ and $\Omega/\Xi$ ratios, this enhancement is not seen, but the uncertainties are too large to make any definitive statements.

 Figure \ref{fig:YieldRatiospPb} shows the $\Xi/\kzs$ yield ratio in \ppb collisions for different multiplicity bins: high (0-10\%), intermediate (10-40\%) and low (40-100\%).
-The UE yield shows an enhancement with increasing multiplicity, whereas the in-jet particle yield is consistent within uncertainties across multiplicity.
+The UE yields show an enhancement with increasing multiplicity, whereas the in-jet particle yields are consistent within uncertainties across multiplicity.
 A similar enhancement is found for the ratios of $\lz/\kzs$ and $\Xi/\lz$.
-Due to the low number of $\Omega$ candidates in the studied data sample, the ratios of $\Omega/\kzs$, $\Omega/\lz$, and $\Omega/\Xi$ were only measured for MB \ppb collisions.
+Due to the low number of $\Omega$ candidates in the studied data sample, the ratios of $\Omega/\kzs$, $\Omega/\lz$, and $\Omega/\Xi$ were only measured for Minimum Bias (MB) \ppb collisions.
 The results are found to be consistent within uncertainties for MB \pp and MB \ppb collisions.